Why It Exists

 - Multi-region deployment with strong consistency

-- Want automatic failover without manual intervention
+- You want automatic failover without manual runbooks

-- Outgrowing a single PostgreSQL instance
+- Your single PostgreSQL instance is starting to sweat

 When Not to Use CockroachDB